gokulswam/udp-chat-py/README.md

 # udp-chat-py
-Author: Gokul Swaminathan (Graduate Student)
+by Gokul Swaminathan (Graduate Student)

-Course: COMPE 560 @ San Diego State University
+This was for a homework assignment for COMPE 560 @ San Diego State University.

 ## Description
 > You will implement a **server** and multiple **clients** that communicate over **UDP sockets**.
 The